HAPO: Training Language Models to Reason Concisely via History-Aware Policy Optimization: Results and Analysis

 \subsection{Training on Smaller Datasets for More Epochs}

 Prior works such as \cite{fatemi2025concise} suggest that training LLMs on a small set of occasionally solvable examples can effectively reduce their response length.
 Inspired by this, we check whether reducing the size of our training set will yield similar or even better performance.
-In particular, we introduce two new settings, where we reduce the training set size from the original 2,000 to 500 and 100 respectively.
+In particular, we reduce the training set size from the original 2,000 to 1,000, 500, and 100, respectively.
 In each setting, we train the model for 10 epochs to ensure a sufficient number of iterations while preventing overfitting.
 We keep other hyperparameters the same.
 Table~\ref{tab:training_set_size} shows the results.

 Compared with the original setting, training on fewer examples leads to higher accuracy but longer responses.
 The overall performance becomes much closer to that of the base model.
 This is expected: with a smaller training set, the model is exposed to a more limited range of question types, increasing the likelihood of encountering unfamiliar questions during evaluation.
-As discussed in Section~\ref{sec:res_ood}, the concise reasoning abilities learned by HAPO do generalize to unseen questions, but to a limited extent.
-Consequently, the model produces longer responses and deviates less from the base model.
+As discussed previously, the concise reasoning abilities learned by HAPO do generalize to unseen questions, but to a limited extent.
+Consequently, the model deviates less from the base model.